-- Each calendar link can be named with the user’s name for easy recognition.
-This would make tracking event changes and calendar modifications easier, as the link name is used in the logs.
+- When using a shareable calendar link, use a specific name for the shareable link for easy recognition.
+This would make tracking event changes easier, as the link name is used in the logs.
 See here for more information.

-- Users who have calendar links with the modify-from-same-link permission can create, modify, and delete events, but only events they created, not those of others.
+- Users with the modify-from-same-link permission can create, modify, and delete events, but only events they created, not those of others.
 This reduces the amount of unintentional deletions or modifications.

-- Calendar links can have modify-from-same-link permission to certain sub-calendars, and another permission type for other sub-calendars, making calendar access highly flexible.
+- A single user can have modify-from-same-link permission for certain sub-calendars, and another permission type for other sub-calendars, making calendar access highly flexible.
 For example, a team member could have modify access to his or her own sub-calendar, and modify-from-same-link permission to the shared team calendar.

 - Teamup makes it easy to deactivate, reactivate, or delete users, groups, and shareable links at anytime.
 This makes the modify-from-same-link option helpful for ad-hoc coordination needs.